Please note that this page is automatically translated.

 • Please see “Impact of Climate Change on Raw Materials Procurement” for more details.

-Financial Impact and Countermeasures
+Financial impact and countermeasures

-We conducted a survey and analysis of the impact of climate change on major raw materials that are considered to have a large impact on our group, based on reports from various research institutes and academic papers.
-The table below shows the results of an assessment of the outlook for procurement environments and resource volumes for tuna, yellowtail, sea bream, shrimp, salmon, and rice, which are commonly used as sushi toppings.
+We conducted research and analysis into the climate change impact of major raw materials that are considered to have a large impact on our Group, based on reports from various research institutions and academic papers.The table below shows the results of our assessment of the procurement environment and outlook for resource volume for tuna, yellowtail/sea bream, shrimp, salmon, and rice, which are commonly used as sushi toppings.

 Main Ingredients